 Many victims of workplace discrimination choose not to remain silent about the issue.
-They complain of disparate treatment and harassment to their direct supervisors, or even higher up the chain of command.
+They complain of disparate treatment and harassment to their direct supervisors, human resources departments, or even higher up the chain of command.
 In some cases, they are compelled to file external complaints, whether through the court system or through administrative agencies like the EEOC.

 An employer should respond to any worker complaint of discrimination with a thorough investigation and, if necessary, remedial measures.
 Unfortunately, however, some employers respond with retaliation.
 Complaining workers suddenly find themselves written-up for pretextual offenses, demoted, their hours cut, or in extreme cases, even terminated.